StackMCP

 MCP: Use It Now

-MCP is production-ready and battle-tested.
-The ecosystem has 17,000+ servers, broad client support, and a growing community of developers who rely on it daily.
+MCP is production-ready.
+The ecosystem has 17,000+ servers, broad client support, and a growing developer community.

 If you have not set up MCP servers in your editor, start with a curated stack that matches your workflow.
 A frontend developer needs different servers than a data engineer.
-A solo indie hacker needs different servers than a team lead at an enterprise.
 The right 3-5 servers will save you hours every week.
+Make sure to evaluate server quality and keep your token costs under control.

 WebMCP: Prepare Now, Deploy When Stable

 Start with declarative attributes.
-Adding WebMCP annotations to your existing HTML forms costs nothing and breaks nothing.
-Browsers that do not support WebMCP simply ignore the attributes.
-When support ships in stable Chrome, your forms will be agent-ready without any additional work.
+Adding WebMCP annotations to existing HTML forms costs nothing and breaks nothing.
+When support ships in stable Chrome, your forms are agent-ready.

 Plan your imperative tools.
 Think about which parts of your application would benefit from AI-agent access.
-What would an agent need to do on your site?
-Search your content?
-Export data?
-Initiate a workflow?
-Sketch out the tool schemas now so you are ready to implement when the API stabilizes.
+Sketch out tool schemas now.

 Experiment with the polyfill.
-The MCP-B polyfill lets you test WebMCP patterns today without waiting for native browser support.
-It is a low-commitment way to build intuition for how the API works.
+The MCP-B polyfill lets you test WebMCP patterns today without native browser support.

 Where to Go From Here

-MCP and WebMCP are not competing standards.
-They are complementary layers of the same ecosystem -- one for building, one for serving.
+MCP and WebMCP are complementary layers of the same ecosystem -- one for building, one for serving.

-The developers who will move fastest over the next year are the ones who understand both sides of this coin: using MCP to build faster today, and preparing their applications for a world where AI agents are first-class users of the web.
+The developers who will move fastest are the ones who understand both sides: using MCP to build faster today and preparing their applications for a world where AI agents are first-class users of the web.